CodeCatz/codecatz-tutorial/5-design/index.md

 Wait a minute, what's with this mysterious color code?
 You can use common color names such as `red`, `blue`, but if you want to pick a more specific shade, you'll use HEX color codes.

-Hex color codes start with a hastag, followed by values for red, green, blue in hexadecimal values.
+Hex color codes start with a hashtag, followed by values for red, green, blue in hexadecimal values.
 Sounds complicated?
 Don't worry, you can easily find <a href="http://www.w3schools.com/tags/ref_colorpicker.asp" target="_blank">HEX color pickers</a> that help you find the right HEX code just for the color you want.

 Save the style file and reload your website.
 You'll see that all links on the page turned into a green color!
 Don't like green?
 Use a color picker website to find a better colors. <a href="http://flatuicolors.com" target="_blank">Flat UI colors</a> is another website that offers cool color pallets for your website.